syncfusion-content/php-docs/PHP/Getting-Started.md

 1. /Src - Comprises of required PHP class files to use Essential JS for PHP.
 2. /Samples - Sample PHP Web Site.
 3. /scripts - Contains necessary widget scripts as well as culture scripts for Syncfusion Essential JS for PHP components.
-Also contains external dependency files such as jQuery, jsRender etc.
+Also contains external dependency files such as jQuery, JsRender etc.
 4. /themes - Contains the style sheets for web components.

 ## Run the Essential JS for PHP demo web site